kumarchandan/EIP4/Phase1/Session1/Readme.md

 **Activation Function**

 The output of the convolution process is linear, so Activation function is used to add non-linearity in the model.
+It gives the neural network the ability to learn complex data such as audio, video etc.

 **Receptive Field**